 Take Tipranavir exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-This medicine should be taken with food.
+This medicine should be taken with food or immediately after a meal.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.